 At around 3 months old, your GSD is ready to begin obedience training.
 For most GSDs, this is a part of their history, and they usually have no problem learning basic commands.
 The first basic commands, like sit, fetch, or stay, can be taught from the day that you bring your puppy home so they’re ready for proper training at around 3 months.

-The most important parts of obedience training and the ones to focus on first are recall and leash training.
-Your GSD should walk happily on a leash by now, and you’ll want to let them off it at the park or safe places on walks.
-Recall is vital at this stage — you want your dog to come back as soon as you call them.
+The most basic behaviors of obedience training and the ones to focus on first are recall and leash training.
+Your GSD should walk happily on a leash by now, and you may want to let them off it at the park or safe places on walks.
+Recall is vital at this stage—you want your dog to come back as soon as you call them.
 It can take a great deal of time and dedication to properly teach your dog this skill, but it’s essential and could even potentially save their life.
 Most experts recommend making recall training a game and making it as enjoyable as possible so it doesn’t feel like training.

 There are a variety of different methods to try, but it’s important to not overuse the recall cue.
 If you repeat yourself too much without your dog listening, the cue will become lost and they’ll be less likely to respond to it.
-Another important point to always praise your dog for responding to a recall, even if it took them a long time.
+Another important point to always reinforce your dog for responding to a recall, even if it took them a long time.
 Punishing your GSD for taking too long to respond will only confuse them and make the process take far longer.
 Coming back sooner can be worked on later, but for now, your GSD should know that something good is waiting for them.

 Training in your backyard where all the elements are constant and controllable is great, especially in the early stages, but it can be problematic in the long run.
 This is because your GSD may be able to respond to commands easily in a controlled environment, but as soon as there are other dogs or distractions around, their training goes out the window!
 It’s a great idea to (safely) take them to places where there are large groups of people, noises, other animals, and traffic to cement their training in every situation.

 Training your GSD once or twice a week and then not at all the next week will simply not work.
 Training needs to be consistent, as dogs learn best from repetition.
-You should aim to have a short training session every day, if possible, as this is the best and fastest way for them to learn.
+You should have at least one short training session every day, if possible, as this is the best and fastest way for them to learn.
 It’s also important to remember that there are training opportunities all the time, during feeding, walks, and play, and these can all be used to better your GSD’s training.

 3. Don’t Rush